 The BSW curriculum consists of University of Hawaiʻi at Mānoa core and graduation requirements, knowledge-base requirements for social work majors, social work major courses, and upper elective division courses.
 The program is organized around a foundation curriculum with content in social work practice, human behavior and the social environment, social welfare history and policies, research, and practicum.
 This perspective provides the framework for an integrated system of courses that orients the student to practice with individuals, families, groups, organizations, and communities, with an emphasis on generalist practice within the context of a multicultural environment.

-Candidates for the BSW degree must complete the following program requirements and earn a grade of C or better in all required courses.
+Candidates for the BSW degree must complete these requirements and earn a grade of “D” or better in all UHM core and graduation courses, and a grade of “C” or better in all knowledge-base requirements for social work majors, social work major courses, and upper division elective courses.

 1. University of Hawaiʻi at Mānoa General Education Core and Graduation Requirements, 54-56 credits